Articles , Glossary

 Features of an effective logo

-Whatever is the choice of type and style in logo design for a particular brand, any logo should include basic efficiency features:
+Whatever the choice of type and style in logo design for a particular brand, any logo should include basic efficiency features:

 • simplicity